felixnyamweya/wpsso-schema-json-ld/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 1.31.1-dev.4 (2018/09/22)**
+**Version 1.31.1-b.1 (2018/09/22)**

 * *New Features*
 	* None.
 * *Improvements*
-	* Removed JSON-LD scripts from the post content that have been added to the Schema CreativeWork markup under the "hasPart" or "mentions" property.
+	* Removes duplicate JSON-LD scripts from the post content that have been added to the Schema CreativeWork markup under the "hasPart" or "mentions" property.
 * *Bugfixes*
 	* None.
 * *Developer Notes*